 Definition – Economic viability and compatibility – Prosperity

-Projects must be economically feasible and able to secure financing – whether from public, commercial, or concessional sources – while having a positive impact on society and the environment.
-Avoiding the wasteful consumption of material resources and limiting CO2 emissions, an economy of means in construction is to be promoted.
+Projects must be economically feasible and able to secure financing, whether from public, commercial, co-operative, or concessional sources, while having a positive impact on society and the environment.
+Avoiding the wasteful consumption of material resources and limiting greenhouse emissions, an economy of means in construction is to be pursued.
 Construction must adhere to the logic of circular economies.

 - Funding sources and profits earned must be legitimate and transparent.

 - Projects should cover operating costs throughout their use-cycle, with returns generated benefitting local communities.

 - Integration of the project into the wider economic framework of local, regional, and global monetary flows.

 - Demonstrate flexibility to adapt to future changes of user needs, ownership, laws, and regulations, not to mention adaptability to economic fluctuations.

 - Robust economic models are sought that take unpriced external costs into consideration from the outset and consider ways to equitably distribute a project's benefits over time.

 - Contribute to the reduction of harmful emissions and the overall CO2 balance of a structure’s use-cycle.

 May 17, 2019 | "Prosperity" Example | Brussels, Belgium